Kansas bishops issue statement on refugees, immigrants

 “While recognizing how essential it is that prudent measures are taken to protect the safety of American citizens, we cannot remain indifferent to the plight of refugees, many of them children, who are fleeing from war-torn nations, drug cartels, warlords who build up child armies, and other horrific conditions,” the statement reads.

-While the statement supports reviewing current vetting procedures, it says “even a temporary suspension” of refugee programs may put lives at risk.
+The statement supports reviewing current vetting procedures, but says “even a temporary suspension” of refugee programs may put lives at risk.

 The bishops also oppose the deportation of undocumented immigrants who are contributing positively to society.